Several-variable Kronecker limit formula over global function fields: Introduction

 \begin{cor} Keep the above notation.
 Put $\widetilde{L}_{\Ocal_K}^{\Cfk}(s,\chi) \assign s^{1-m}\cdot \dfk(\Ocal/A)^{s/2}\cdot L_{\Ocal_K}^{\Cfk}(s,\chi)$.
 Then $\widetilde{L}_{\Ocal_K}(0,\chi) = 0$ and

 \end{cor}

-\begin{rem} Similar to the one-variable case discussed in \cite{Wei20}, the several-variable Eisenstein series considered here can also be linked to automorphic mirabolic Eisenstein series.
+\begin{rem} Similarly to the one-variable case discussed in \cite{Wei20}, the several-variable Eisenstein series considered here can also be linked to the automorphic mirabolic Eisenstein series.
+For completeness, we provide the concrete description of this link in the appendix.
 In particular, the resulting limit formulas naturally lend themselves to applications in the study of special values of $L$-functions associated with automorphic cuspidal representations.
 These formulas could provide deeper geometric insights of these $L$-values through the Berkovich analytic structure on Drinfeld period domains.
-Furthermore, when combined with techniques such as ``automorphic inductions'' and ``base changes,'' our theorem would offer a richer period-theoretic perspective of various special $L$-values.
+Furthermore, when combined with techniques such as ``automorphic inductions'' and ``base changes,'' we expect that our theorem would offer a richer period-theoretic perspective of various special $L$-values.

 In this paper, we focus on offering a detailed examination of the period integration aspects of the ``Kronecker terms'' for the several-variable Eisenstein series.
 Applications to automorphic $L$-functions will be pursued in a subsequent paper. \end{rem}